camunda/camunda-docs/docs/components/modeler/desktop-modeler/troubleshooting.md

 ## I cannot connect to Zeebe

-> I try to connect to deploy to a remote Zeebe instance and the modeler tells me "cannot find a running Zeebe".
+You try to connect (i.e. to deploy) to a remote Zeebe instance and the modeler tells you "cannot find a running Zeebe".

-Check if you can connect to Zeebe through another client, i.e. [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/).
-If that works [further debug your Zeebe connection](#debug-zeebe-connection-issues), if not try to resolve that [general connection issue](#resolve-general-zeebe-connection-issue).
+To resolve this issue check if you can connect to Zeebe through another client, i.e. [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/).
+If that works [further debug your Zeebe connection](#debug-zeebe-connection-issues), if not try to resolve the [general connection issue](#resolve-a-general-zeebe-connection-issue).

-## Resolve general Zeebe connection issue
+## Resolve a general Zeebe connection issue

-> I'm trying to connect to Zeebe from both Desktop Modeler _and_ [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/) to a running Zeebe cluster and none of them works.

-This can have multiple reasons:
+You try to connect to Zeebe from both Desktop Modeler _and_ [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/) and none of them works.
+This can have a couple of reasons.

-- The remote endpoint is not reachable :arrow_right: Ensure your computer has access to the remote network.
+#### The (remote) Zeebe instance is not reachable

+Ensure your computer has access to the (remote) network.

-- The connection is passed through a proxy :arrow_right: Ensure the proxy supports [HTTP/2 transport forwarding for GRPC](https://docs.camunda.io/docs/self-managed/platform-deployment/troubleshooting/#zeebe-ingress-grpc)
+#### The connection to Zeebe happens through a proxy

+A proxy (security proxy, ingress) must be configured to use [HTTP/2 transport and gRPC forwarding](https://docs.camunda.io/docs/self-managed/platform-deployment/troubleshooting/#zeebe-ingress-grpc) in order to be able to proxy Zebee traffic.

 ## Debug Zeebe connection issues

-> I resolved [general connection issues](#resolve-general-zeebe-connection-issue) and can connect to Zeebe via [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/).
+You can successfully connect to Zeebe via [`zbctl`](https://docs.camunda.io/docs/apis-tools/cli-client/) or another API client.
 However connecting through the Desktop Modeler fails.
+Depending on the type of connection this can have a couple of reasons.

 ### Secure connection to Zeebe fails

 When connecting securely (i.e. to Camunda 8 self-managed via `https` endpoint URL) the Desktop Modeler tries to establish a TLS connection.
 In the process it strictly validates server certificates presented.
-Failure to connect may have the following reasons:
+Failure to connect may have the a number of resons.

-- Remote endpoint is not configured for secure connections.
+#### The (remote) endpoint is not configured for secure connections

+Ensure you properly configure the remote endpoint.

-- Remote endpoint presents a certificate that is not trusted by the app :arrow_right: [Configure modeler to use a custom SSL certificate](#how-can-i-provide-a-custom-ssl-certificate).
+#### The (remote) endpoint presents a certificate that is not trusted by the app

+[Inspect the connection](#how-can-i-get-details-about-a-secure-remote-connection) to understand which certificates are being returned by the server.

+Ensure you configure the modeler for [custom SSL certificates](#how-can-i-provide-a-custom-ssl-certificate).

-- Custom SSL certificate is [configured with modeler](#how-can-i-provide-a-custom-ssl-certificate) and connection still fails to establish :arrow_right: If you use intermediate certificates, configure the remote endpoint to [serve both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to the modeler.
+If the server certificate is signed by intermediate signing authorities, ensure that the remote endpoint to [serves both server and intermediate certificates](https://nginx.org/en/docs/http/configuring_https_servers.html#chains) to the modeler.

 ### Insecure connection to Zeebe fails